-- A student must be notified a second time once they have accrued at least six (6) truancy events. - Student may be assigned, with or without parent consent, to the school's truancy abatement program.
+- Letter #2 sent via email, regular mail, or delivered in person. - A student must be notified a second time once they have accrued at least six (6) truancy events. - Student may be assigned, with or without parent consent, to the school's truancy abatement program.